sammy222206/good-eat/README.md

 # good-eat
-This repository is for a restaurant and food website.
+This repository is for a restaurant and food delivery website.